 - Soaking the dates in hot water for 10 minutes will help soften them up, producing a smoother base – don’t skip this step!

 - These are popsicle molds I have, but you can use whatever you have on hand.
-This recipe makes about 8 fudgesicles, depending on the size of the mold and how many ounces it holds.
+This recipe makes about eight fudgesicles, depending on the mold size and how many ounces it holds.

-- Once frozen, I’ve found the best way to release the mold from the fudgesicle is to run the outside of the mold under warm water.
-Eventually the fudgesicle will pull away from the mold easily.
+- Once frozen, I’ve found the best way to release the mold from the fudgesicle is to run the mold outside under warm water.
+Eventually, the fudgesicle will pull away from the mold easily.

 Fudge Popsicles Dipped in Chocolate

 Just in case you want to amp up your fudge popsicle game, these are amazing dipped in chocolate.

 Once the fudgesicles are frozen, melt some chocolate of choice (we use dairy-free chocolate chips).
 Dip the fudgesicles into the melted chocolate, and immediately sprinkle with toppings!
 For example, you can use the following:

 - Crushed cookies

 - Or if you want to play to that salty-sweet treat – try crushed pretzels or potato chips.